Information for International Applicants

 Our company consists of four hospitals, a nursing home and a hospice in four different locations in Berlin.
 The company belongs to DRK-Schwesternschaft Berlin e.V., which is a non-religious association within the international Red Cross / Red Crescent movement.
 Please, do not confuse DRK Kliniken Berlin with national or regional Red Cross / DRK organizations.
 We are part of the same movement but not connected in business.
 Find out how to get a job in our company here.

-To apply for a job as a nurse in our hospitals in Berlin-Westend, Berlin-Mitte or Berlin-Köpenick, please include
+To apply for a job as a nurse in our hospitals, you need the following documents:

 • official German language skills certificate at level C1 (legally, level B2 is sufficient, but we find that trainees can’t follow our classes before they have reached level C1)